elazarg/gender_dots/README.md

 The dataset resides in `data/expected`.

-To run the experiment, first clone the repository and `cd` into it.
 The files are in `tsv` format (tab-separated values), with the following columns:
 * `id`, index of the example in the file
 * `bookid`, a unique id for the book (across files)